-'''

-net\prior(r, i, j) = observed density of network <math>r, observation m-1, beh\prior(r, i, .) = observed distribution of behavior <math>r, observation m-1,
+$net\prior(r, i, j) = observed density of network r, observation <math>m - 1$ , $beh\prior(r, i, .) = observed distribution of behavior r, observation <math>m - 1$ ,

-'''

-For $m \geq 3$ the best solution would be to do the simulations of the m-1 chains in sequence, and utilize the simulated last version of the preceding period as the first version of the following period.
+For $m \ge 3$ the best solution would be to do the simulations of the m-1 chains in sequence, and utilize the simulated last version of the preceding period as the first version of the following period.
 This does not go well, I presume, with the current architecture of RSiena which further needs no communication between simulation of different periods.
 A simple way out is to use the priors above here also (i.e., for general m).
 I think this will be very reasonable, unless there are a lot of missing data or the interest of the analysis is precisely in the missings.

-The function $MH\InsMis$ (output $w_0, i_0, j_0, r_0, pra, accept$ ) is defined as follows.
+The function $MH_InsMis$ (output $w_0, i_0, j_0, r_0, pra, accept$ ) is defined as follows.
 First a rough description is given.